Categories

 The objective is to avoid overwhelm and not fall into any vicious spirals leading to you giving up on your goals.

-Key takeaway: you can do it too, even during a pandemic.
+Key takeaway: you can do it too, even during times of turmoil.

 Chat To Me.